favourojo/tswd-dataviz-portfolio/final-project-part-two.md

 > ...include any final thoughts you have here.

 I believe there is still a lot of improvements needed to be made on my project.
 I do feel I slowly bulding my narrative and creating my Shorthand page as well.
 With the feedback, I'll be focusing more on redesigning my visualizations to increase readbility.

-# Moodboards / personas
-> If you did this optional part, include details here.
-Otherwise remove this section

-Text here!
+More specifically, rethinking some desgins choices I made on visulizations.
+I believe some visualizations may not conveying the right story I want to tell.

 ## References
 _List any references you used here._